haidaoxiaofei/haidaoxiaofei.github.io/_posts/2014-11-20-how-image-map.md

 	sudo apt-get install gdal-bin

-After a GeoTIFF file is generated, insert it as a layer in TileMill.
+After a GeoTIFF file is generated, insert it as a layer in TileMill (SRS choose 900913, leave Class blank).
 Assume the id of your layer is "image" Then insert below code to the mss script.

 	#image {
 		raster-opacity:1;